How To Invest In Stocks – A Beginner’s Guide

 There’s even a specific list of stocks you can choose from, called dividend aristocrats.
 Many of these stocks are easily recognizable names, like:

 To qualify as a dividend aristocrat, the stock must meet the following criteria:

 - It must be an S&P 500 company (meaning a large company).

 - Must have at least 25 consecutive years of increasing their dividend.

-- Meet certain minimum size and liquidity requirements.
+- Meet a certain minimum size and liquidity requirements.

 Put another way; these stocks are the bluest of the “blue chips.”
 The group has typically outperformed the general market but tends to perform exceptionally well in market downturns.
 This is likely because high dividends limit price declines, making these stocks friendly investment options, especially for beginners.

-Start investing with dividend aristocrats, then add more speculative stocks as you gain more confidence.
+Start investing with these dividend aristocrats, then add more speculative stocks as you gain more confidence.